-Your acquired brain injury may mean that you require extra support to complete your chosen course and to ensure your participation is on the same basis as other students.
+If you are on the autism spectrum you may require extra support to complete your chosen course and to ensure your participation is on the same basis as other students.
 This booklet will help you identify the types of support available to you, and to understand who may be responsible for funding these.
 Planning in advance to implement the supports you need can help to ensure you successfully participate in and complete your studies.